kleberbernardino/investigating_impact_api_design_agentic_applications/README.md

 --END--

+#### Expected Behavior

+The expected Behavior with BankToolsA for Scenario 2.A is: Withdraw(BC3456A, 500) executed five times, Deposit(FG62495S, 2500), and Taxes(FG62495S, 250).
+The expected Behavior for Scenario 2.B is: Withdraw(BC3456A, 500) executed three times, Withdraw(BC3456A, 500) (Failure), Deposit(FG62495S, 1500), and Taxes(FG62495S, 150).

+The expected Behavior with BankToolsB for Scenario 2.A is: executeOperation(WITHDRAW, BC3456A, 500) executed five times, executeOperation(DEPOSIT, FG62495S, 2500), and executeOperation(TAX, FG62495S, 250).
+The expected Behavior for Scenario 2.B is: executeOperation(WITHDRAW, BC3456A, 500) executed three times, executeOperation(WITHDRAW, BC3456A, 500) (Failure), executeOperation(DEPOSIT, FG62495S, 1500), and executeOperation(TAX, FG62495S, 150).

 ### Prompt 3 - Dual Withdrawal with Atomic Consistency

 Defines a sequential dual-withdrawal transaction followed by conditional aggregation and payment execution.
 It enforces strict dependency between operations and specifies rollback behavior to preserve financial consistency in the event of partial failure.